31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind and get you back to calm waters.

 Throw in a few dance moves while you tidy up your home.

-Relieve Stress Tip #13 – Destress with fractal patterns.
+Simple Ways to Relieve Stress #13 – Destress with fractal patterns.

 According to Psychology Today, looking at fractal patterns can reduce stress by up to 60%.